sonixsoftware/Quill/README.md

 It can also be used to check for clauses inside larger documents/audio.

-Quill is can also be used to translate documents/audio to different languages.
+Quill can also be used to translate documents/audio to different languages.

 Code base is C#/Windows Forms